Understanding the benthic environment requires an understanding of not just the biota, but also the physical environment.

 Laser particle size analysis provides information on sediment grain size and distribution – understanding this textural data can help to characterise aspects of the physical environment such as erosion, deposition and transport rates.
 We also use this data with our knowledge of benthic macroinvertebrate communities to build up a picture of habitat types (biotopes) within the sample area.

-Samples are analysed according to NMBAQC Scheme Best Practise Guide and we participate in the NMBAQC PSA ring test to ensure the accuracy of the data we produce.
+Samples are analysed according to NMBAQC Scheme Best Practise Guidance and we participate in the NMBAQC PSA ring test to ensure the accuracy of the data we produce.
 Using standard (ISO3310-1/BS410-1) half-phi sieves we grade sediments according to the current specification from Cefas.
-For analysis of particles of We are able to provide data directly to our clients, and where required provide statistical analysis and data interpretation.
+We are able to provide data directly to our clients, and where required provide statistical analysis and data interpretation.

 In the marine environment, there is a strong relationship between the sediment type and the biological communities present in a given habitat.
 We determine particle size distributions and use the data in combination with our faunal data to characterise environments into biotopes.
 This allows us to assess the conservation value of a region, which is important for licensing activities in the marine environment.